Congratulations! You have officially registered your Limited Liability Company or Corporation with the state. But now what? What happens next?

 Step 10.
 Protect Your Brand with a Trademark

-Although registering an LLC or Corporation protects a company’s business name in its state of formation, businesses in other states may use the same name, even if they provide similar products and services.
+Although registering an LLC or C Corporation protects a company’s business name in its state of formation, businesses in other states may use the same name, even if they provide similar products and services.
 While that might not cause an issue for a local landscaping company that only has its sights set on serving its nearby communities, it can create a competitive problem for businesses that sell goods and services to customers in other states.

 A federal trademark granted by the USPTO (U.S. Patent and Trademark Office) will help protect a business name in all 50 states.
 A registered trademark gives its owner exclusive rights to the business name (for the category of goods or services on record), making it easier for the company to bring a suit in federal court if someone else begins to use the name.